YZ1GO/L.EIC023_LBAW_PRJ/README.md

 ### 2. Additional Business Rules

-- BR01 A seller is unable to purchase games on the platform.
+- BR01 - A seller is unable to purchase games on the platform.
-- BR02 A buyer is unable to purchase games that have a higher age rating than their own.
+- BR02 - A buyer is unable to purchase games that have a higher age rating than their own.
+- BR03 - A buyer may only like a particular review once.
+Each combination of a buyer and a review must be unique within the review like system.

 ---